abcdedf/system-design/kafka.md

     - Exactly Once: Messages are not lost and are delivered exactly once.
       - The scenario occurs with configuration: request.required.acks = ALL
       - TODO: This is a complex topic.
 Paraphrase the functionality succintly and include description of how it is acheved through Kafka transactional messaging.
+- How does Kafak deliver low latency:
+  - Write low latency: Kakfa deploys techniques of horizontal scaleout of servers with topic and partition abstractions, append only messaage storage enabling efficient sequential writes, memory mapped message index files etc. delivering low write latency.
+  - Read Low Latency: Kafka employs zero-copy message forwarding from local disk storage to the consumer socket and sequenctial disk reads delivering low read latency.
+Furthermore, Kafka stores the message in the received format so that they can be delivered without any modification to the messages.
 - How does message ordering work in Kafka?
   - Kafka delivers message order per partition.
   - So, the messages in a topic are not ordered across the partitions.